Implications of $\delta_{CP}=-90^\circ$ towards determining hierarchy and octant at T2K and T2K-II: Results

-\underline{\it{\bf Results:}}
+\section{Results}

-We simulate the T2K experiment using the GLoBES package \cite{globes} along with its auxiliary files \cite{globes_aux}.
-We consider T2K running a total of $8 \times 10^{21}$ pot.
-Event rates have been simulated for various combinations of hierarchy (NH or IH) and octant (LO or HO).
-Here LO corresponds to $\theta_{23}=39^\circ$ and HO corresponds to $\theta_{23}=51^\circ$, while NH/IH correspond to $\Delta_{31} = \pm 2.4\times10^{-3} \textrm{eV}^2$.
+We simulate the T2K experiment using the GLoBES package~\cite{globes,globes1} along with its auxiliary files~\cite{globes_aux,globes2,globes3,globes4,globes5,globes6,globes7}.
+We consider T2K running a total of $7.8 (20) \times 10^{21}$ pot.
+We will use the notation $(a+b)$ to denote T2K runtime throughout the paper.
+The number $a$ and $b$ denotes exposure of T2K in units of $10^{21}$ pot in neutrino and antineutrino mode respectively.
+Event rates for both appearance and disappearance channels have been simulated for various combinations of hierarchy (NH or IH) and octant (LO or HO).
+Here LO corresponds to $\theta_{23}=42^\circ$ and HO corresponds to $\theta_{23}=48^\circ$, while NH/IH correspond to $\Delta_{31} = \pm 2.4\times10^{-3} \textrm{eV}^2$.
+The true value of $\dcp$ in nature is taken to be $-90^\circ$ unless specified otherwise.
+Note that the issue of the best-fit value and octant of $\theta_{23}$ is an intriguing one.
+The T2K data gives the best-fit $\theta_{23}$ as $45^\circ$~\cite{Abe:2015awa} while \nova~ data gives two statistically indistinguishable best-fit points one in the LO and the other in HO for both hierarchies~\cite{Adamson:2016xxw}.
+The allowed range of $\theta_{23}$ from the latest global analysis is $38^\circ - 53^\circ$~\cite{nufit} for any hierarchy.
+Considering all these aspects, in our analysis we take three representative values of $\theta_{23}$ -- $42^\circ$ (LO), $48^\circ$ (HO) and $45^\circ$ (maximal mixing).
+It is to be noted that the octant sensitvity will be more for $\theta_{23}$ further away from the maximal value.
+The true values and marginalization ranges of the oscillation parameters used in our analysis are listed in Table~\ref{tab:oscvals}.

-\underline{\it{\bf (a) Hint for hierarchy and octant}}: Fig.~\ref{cpnurun}, shows the sensitivity of T2K to $\dcp$, for each of the four true combinations in nature -- NH-LO, NH-HO, IH-LO and IH-HO.
-The true value of $\dcp$ in nature is taken to be $-90^\circ$, since we are working with the assumption that the current T2K hint will be confirmed in future.

-In the first panel, NH-LO is taken as the true combination of hierarchy and octant.
-The various curves show fits to $\dcp$ for all of the four test combinations, of which one is correct and the other three wrong.
-Expectedly, the correct combination (NH-LO) gives a best-fit (minimum $\chi^2$) at the true value of $\dcp=-90^\circ$.
-With NH-HO as the test combination, we get a best-fit around $135^\circ$ while with IH-HO as the test combination, we have a best-fit close to $0^\circ$.
-The combination IH-LO is seen to be excluded with minimum $\chi^2 \approx 3$.